About the Center for Historical Research

 - Historical Geography, digital humanities, and GIS

 Since its Foundation in 2012, the Center for historical research has been an organizational platform for a wide range of fundamental research projects on Russian and world history, supported by leading international organizations and specialists.

-The Center conducts a number of scientific projects, including several major international projects:
+The Center conducts a number of research projects, including several major international projects:

-- The project "Post-Imperial Diversities - Majority-minority Relations in the Transition from Empires to Nations-States" is being implemented in 2018-2020 as part of the competition of fundamental scientific research conducted by the RFBR together with the participating organizations of the Era.net RUS Plus Research Program, in a research consortium with the Karelian Institute of the University of Eastern Finland and the Max Planck Institute for the Study of Religious and Ethnic Diversity of the University of Goettingen, Germany;
+- The project "Post-Imperial Diversities - Majority-minority Relations in the Transition from Empires to Nations-States" is being implemented in 2018-2020 as part of the competition of fundamental research projects conducted by the RFBR together with the participating organizations of the Era.net RUS Plus Research Program, in a research consortium with the Karelian Institute of the University of Eastern Finland and the Max Planck Institute for the Study of Religious and Ethnic Diversity of the University of Goettingen, Germany;

 - A series of international seminars "Russia in Global Historical Contexts" is held by the Center in 2020-2021 in cooperation with the German Historical Institute Moscow with the financial support of the ZEIT-Stiftung Foundation;